macrocosm-os/organic-scoring/README.md

 5. **Logging**: Finally, the results can be logged using the `_log_results` method, along with all relevant data provided as arguments, and default time elapsed on each step of rewarding process.

-This structured approach ensures a seamless integration of organic scoring mechanisms into the Bittensor subnets, supporting efficient and scalable operations.

 ## Setup